 STEM Engineering activities in elementary school?
 Yes!

-Today we tackled day 3 of school, I wanted my students to apply some of the concepts we have been talking about–mostly about helping each other and being receptive to help.
-I decided to design a little STEM engineering challenge that would require them to stick to a tight schedule, come up with a plan, try it out, cooperative, test their idea, then reflect on the process…all while relying on each other for help.
-As our district is moving toward the Next Generation Science Standards, this is a perfect “kick off”.
-What engineering standards am I looking at?
+I wanted my students to apply some of the concepts we had been exploring — particularly around helping each other and being receptive to help.
+So I designed a quick STEM engineering challenge that would require them to work within a tight time frame, come up with a plan, try it out, test their idea, and reflect on the process — all while depending on each other to make it work.

 What engineering design challenge did we tackle?